By: Team F10-3 Since: Aug 2019 Licence: MIT

 3.1.1.
 Implementation

-The add Answerable`s mechanism is facilitated by `AddCommand
+The add Answerable`s mechanism is facilitated by `AddCommand.

-that will read a user command and execute the command result.
+It extends Command that will read a user command and execute the command result.

 Additionally, it implements the following operations: